Let’s get you startedSign in or create an account to view your personalized quotes.

 OCHO reviews: What real customers are saying

-Because it’s new in the market, OCHO doesn’t have any customer reviews on Trustpilot.
+Because it’s only been around a few years, OCHO doesn’t have any customer reviews on Trustpilot.
 Insurance industry rating company AM Best doesn’t rate OCHO, and J.D.
 Power doesn’t include the agency in its industry rankings.

-In the App Store, OCHO has 4.7 out of 5 stars, and most of its 124 ratings give five stars.
+In the Google App Store, OCHO has 4.4 out of 5 stars, and most of its 436 ratings give five stars.

-But some recent App Store reviewers report unsatisfactory experiences with customer service and the app’s performance.
+But some recent Google App Store reviewers report unsatisfactory experiences with quote accuracy, billing, and the app’s performance.

 After using the site to request preliminary quotes, we didn’t receive any spam emails from OCHO or any third parties.
 We did receive text messages from OCHO inviting us to finalize our quotes, but opting out was easy.